matter-labs/tutorials/TUTORIAL.md

     // uint public ONE_DAY = 24 hours;
     uint public ONE_DAY = 1 minutes; // set to 1 min for tutorial

-    /// This struct serves as data storage of daily limits users enable
+    /// This struct serves as data storage of daily spending limits users enable
-    /// limit: amount of daily spending limit
+    /// limit: the amount of a daily spending limit
-    /// available: available amount that can be spent
+    /// available: the available amount that can be spent
     /// resetTime: block.timestamp at the available amount is restored
-    /// isEnabled: true when the daily spending limit is enabled struct Limit {
+    /// isEnabled: true when a daily spending limit is enabled struct Limit {
         uint limit;
         uint available;